probonopd/announce/README.md

 --

 * Make everything more CPU/RAM efficient, e.g., by moving parts of the bash code to C (pull requests welcome)
+* Write a proper OpenWrt patch and get it into the official OpenWrt repository